DabeLong/One-Card-Poker-CFG/README.md

 * Player one value bets Q, K, and A significantly more
 * Player two never bluff catches with a 4 and rarely does it with a 7, but compensates by bluff-catching more with a 5 or a 6

+Note that G. Gordon uses a linear programming solution while this one uses CFR to find the solution.
+Overall, the differences in the solutions are marginal to overall play quality.

 ### Links/References:
 http://www.cs.cmu.edu/~ggordon/poker/
 http://modelai.gettysburg.edu/2013/cfr/cfr.pdf